CircuitSoul/c4mund0n60/README.md

 #CHAOS API KEY
 CHAOSKEY: "<chaos-key>"
 ```
-- For create a telegram bot and get apitoken and chatID, this video is very useful (https://youtu.be/6xfUG8bghCw)
+- To create a telegram bot and get apitoken and chatID, this video is very useful (https://youtu.be/6xfUG8bghCw)
-- The default creds for self manage OpenSearch instance is admin:admin (Change is recommended)
+- The default creds for self manage OpenSearch instance is admin:admin (Change is recommended, if you use an VPS)
 - Get VTAPIKEY for free: https://www.virustotal.com/gui/join-us
 - Get CHAOSAPIKEY for free: https://chaos.projectdiscovery.io

 # How to use
-### For init a project , follow the instructions in output for insert domains in domains.txt
+### To init a project , follow the instructions in output for insert domains in domains.txt
 ##### Obs: Grants that your current user can do exec command docker (check  your permissions), else exec with sudo
 ```
 sh initProject.sh <project-name>
 ```
-### For init a project with domain list of bug bounty program or blackbox pentest
+### To init a project with domain list
 ```
 sh initProject.sh <project-name> <domains.txt>
 python3 main.py <project-name>
 ```
-### For delete ALL INDICES about a project
+### To delete ALL INDICES AND FILES about a project
 ```
 python3 main.py <project-name> --delete
 ```